satellite-image-deep-learning/techniques/README.md

 - [hurricane_damage](https://github.com/allankapoor/hurricane_damage) -> Post-hurricane structure damage assessment based on aerial imagery

 - [openai-drivendata-challenge](https://github.com/buildwithcycy/openai-drivendata-challenge) -> Using deep learning to classify the building material of rooftops (aerial imagery from South America)

-- [BoulderAreaDetector](https://github.com/pszemraj/BoulderAreaDetector) -> CNN to classify whether a satellite image shows an area would be a good rock climbing spot or not

 - [ISPRS_S2FL](https://github.com/danfenghong/ISPRS_S2FL) -> Multimodal Remote Sensing Benchmark Datasets for Land Cover Classification with A Shared and Specific Feature Learning Model